Jacobi identities in low-dimensional topology: A Jacobi Identity in Dimension 4

 \subsection{Intersection trees for Whitney towers}

-For each order $n$ intersection point $p$ in a Whitney tower $T$ there is an associated labeled trivalent tree $t(p)$ of Vassiliev degree $n$ (Figure~\ref{IHX-W-tower-fig}).
-(The Vassiliev degree of a unitrivalent graph is half the number of vertices.)
-This tree $t(p)$ is most easily described as a subset of $T$ which ``branches down'' from $p$ to the order 0 surfaces, bifurcating in each Whitney disk: The trivalent vertices of $t(p)$ correspond to Whitney disks in $T$, the labeled univalent vertices of $t(p)$ correspond to the labeled order 0 surfaces of $T$ and the edges of $t(p)$ correspond to sheet-changing paths between adjacent surfaces in $T$.
+For each order $n$ intersection point $p$ in a Whitney tower $\cW$ there is an associated labeled trivalent tree $t(p)$ of order $n$ (Figure~\ref{IHX-W-tower-fig}).
+The order of a tree is the number of trivalent vertices (which is one less than the Vassiliev degree).
+This tree $t(p)$ is most easily described as a subset of $\cW$ which ``branches down'' from $p$ to the order 0 surfaces, bifurcating in each Whitney disk: The trivalent vertices of $t(p)$ correspond to Whitney disks in $\cW$, the labeled univalent vertices of $t(p)$ correspond to the labeled order 0 surfaces of $\cW$ and the edges of $t(p)$ correspond to sheet-changing paths between adjacent surfaces in $\cW$.

-Fixing orientations on all surfaces in $T$ (including Whitney disks) {\em orients} $T$ and determines a cyclic orientation for each of the trivalent vertices of $t(p)$ via a bracketing convention which will be illustrated explicitly during the proof of Theorem~\ref{thm:4dihx} below.
-The orientation of $T$ also endows each intersection point $p$ with a sign $\e_p\in\{\pm\}$, determined as usual by comparing the orientations of the intersecting sheets at $p$ with that of the ambient manifold.
-A precise and more elaborate definition of $t(p)$ is given in \cite{ST1}.
+Fixing orientations on the surfaces in $\cW$ (including Whitney disks) endows each intersection point $p$ with a sign $\e_p\in\{\pm\}$, determined as usual by comparing the orientations of the intersecting sheets at $p$ with that of the ambient manifold.
+These orientations also determine a cyclic orientation for each of the trivalent vertices of $t(p)$ via a bracketing convention which will be illustrated explicitly during the proof of Theorem~\ref{thm:4dihx} below.
+We shall henceforth assume that our Whitney towers come equipped with such orientations.

-The ``interesting'' intersection points in an order $n-1$ Whitney tower $T$ are the order~$n$ intersection points, since these points may represent an obstruction to the existence of an order~$n$ Whitney tower on the order~0 surfaces of $T$. \begin{defi} For an oriented order $(n-1)$ Whitney tower $T$, define $t_n(T)$, the order $n$ {\em geometric intersection tree} of $T$, to be the disjoint union of signed labeled vertex-oriented trivalent trees
+The order~$n$ intersection points are the ``interesting'' intersection points in an order~$n$ Whitney tower $\cW$, since these points may represent an obstruction to the existence of an order~$(n+1)$ Whitney tower on the order~0 surfaces of $\cW$.
+(In fact, all intersections of order greater than $n$ can be eliminated by finger moves on the Whitney disks.)